 Make a pair of ramps easily, by first cutting an 8×8 beam.
 Put it back onto the log at an angle, and cut vertically as per normal.
 These can be used to help roll logs over your tracks easily.
 The weight of the beam will keep it in place as it is being cut.

 A lot of beginner sawyers cut V’s out of their log bunks to hold the log in place, but these often do not work.
-Instead, cut out actual square notches.
-Cutting large 8″ x 8″ bunks, rather than small supports, is also more beneficial.
+A better method is to cut out actual square notches as a guide 10”-12” (250 – 300mm) in length x 50mm in depth.
+Cutting large 8″ x 12″ bunks, rather than small supports, is also more beneficial.